dependabot/dependabot-core/README.md

 ### `dependabot-{package-manager}`

-There is also a gem for each package manager or language that Dependabot supports.
+There is a gem for each package manager or language that Dependabot supports.
 At a minimum, each of these gems will implement the following
 classes: